-Ludlum Measurements, Inc. offers a PC compatible software program, which incorporates the read/write commands necessary to communicate between the PC and the Model 2241.
+Ludlum Measurements, Inc. offers a PC compatible software program, which incorporates the read/write commands necessary to communicate between the PC and the Model 2241-3.
 The program also incorporates an algorithm to calculate the detector Calibration Constant and Dead Time Constant.
 The software is offered in a DOS version (part number 1370-025) or a WINDOWS version (part number 1370-024).
-Read the Software License Agreement at the end of this section prior to installing any LMI software.
-If you cannot comply with the agreement, DO NOT install the software.
+Read the Software License Agreement at the end of this section before installing any LMI software.